Rebuilding the ART-13 Transmitters

 combinations, here's some other things to think about.

 Running the Dynamotor only on Batteries (not recommended) - Using two 12vdc deep-cycle marine batteries connected in series to provide +24vdc for dynamotor/xmtr power is not recommended.
 The batteries will have to be kept charged in some manner.
 Charging lead-acid batteries in the house or ham shack can be dangerous and certainly is smelly.
 Additionally, the batteries alone will only provide about +26vdc after charging and the voltage will drop rapidly as the transmitter/dynamotor is in operation.
 In the airplane, the transmitter/dynamotor ran on a battery-charger system that provided an almost constant +28vdc while the airplane was aloft.
 This is where the ART-13 runs best.
 Typical power output using the dynamotor on just batteries will be around 60W to 70W.
-With a charging system (+28vdc) power output will be around 100W.
+With a charging system (+28vdc) power output should be over 100W.
 This is due to the speed that the dynamotor turns.
 The +28vdc turns the dynamotor at its rated RPM where it delivers the rated voltages.
 At lower battery voltages, the dynamotor speed drops and so does the voltage along with the transmitter power output.

 Running the Dynamotor with a High Current AC PS (best solution) - To eliminate the batteries and run the dynamotor on a high-current +28vdc power supply is problematic due to the horrendous starting current required to operate the dynamotor.
 Although when turning at full speed (and powering the transmitter) the dynamotor load and the transmitter load requires around 35 amps, the initial starting current required by the motor section of the dynamotor is close to 100 amps.
 Although this starting current is very high it only lasts for a few milliseconds, that is, until the armature begins to move at which time the current demand drops rapidly as the motor armature comes up to speed.
 Even though the high current demand is for a very short duration, many modern, high current DC power supplies with current fold-back circuitry or other types of protection circuits will "see" the dynamotor as a "short circuit" and prevent the power supply from operating.
 The exceptions are some of the earlier military heavy-duty AC power supplies.
 These are early style "linear" supplies that can handle the surge current demand since it only lasts for a few milliseconds.
 The GRC-106 power supply is rated at +28vdc at 50Amps and, if one can be located separated from the transceiver, it will operate the DY-17 (et al) dynamotors.
 Also, the heavy-duty "battery charger" unit, the PP-1104, can be used to supply +28vdc at well over 50A.
-These types of heavy-duty power supplies can provide enough current to start the ART-13 dynamotors.
+These types of heavy-duty power supplies can provide more than enough current to start the ART-13 dynamotors.
 Also, there are portable airport-type power supplies used for starting airplane engines.
 These are available up to 200 amps at +28vdc.
 However, "expensive" is an understatement.
 More details on the PP-1104 below.

 Running with a Combination of Batteries and Hi-I AC PS (might be necessary in some cases) - Another solution is to run the lead-acid batteries with an adjustable 0 to +50vdc power supply capable of providing at least 20 to 40 amps.
 That way, you can adjust the power supply to have the battery system at +28vdc and simulate a charging system.
 The batteries will provide the 90 to 100 amps necessary for the initial starting current of the dynamotor.
 In essence, this combination simulates how the ART-13 operated while on the aircraft aloft.
 This system may work with high current linear power supplies that have current fold-back circuits, but experimentation would be necessary since I haven't tried that combination.
 However, the hassle of running both batteries and a high current power supply seems to complicate a problem that can be easily solved by using either the PP-1104 or GRC-106 PS.